Go to the Students section

-We will look at powerful descriptive statistics features in SPSS to create tables and charts customised to your requirements to explore your research data and also to convey your message to your audience.
-We will look at how you can analyse data in different ways to reveal patterns that can help answer your research questions, including correlation and tests of nominal variable association.
+Covers descriptive statistics: creating tables and charts, customising tables and charts to your requirements, exploring your data, conveying a clear data narrative to your audience.
+Analyse data in different ways to reveal patterns that can help answer your research questions, including correlation and tests of nominal variable association.
 Download all course material from SPSS Moodle course (Moodle login and self-enrol required)